NorskRegnesentral/ai4artic_snow/polartep/README.md

 #### Credentials:
-Credentials are added to the container by copying the "scihub_credentials.txt".
+Credentials are added to the container by copying the "creodias_credentials.txt".
 Make a copy of the one you have in the parent directory to this directory to make it available to the docker build routine.

 #### More info on Polartep and processors: